zhuyie/learn/meltdown-spectre/slide/slide.md

 ---
 # Spectre V1 wrap-up
-*  Key idea: **mistrains** the CPU's branch predictor, causing the CPU to temporarily **violate program semantics** by executing code that would not have been executed otherwise.
+*  Key ideas: **mistrains** the CPU's branch predictor, causing the CPU to temporarily **violate program semantics** by executing code that would not have been executed otherwise.
 * The unoptimized implementation of the above PoC can read around **10 KB/s** on an i7-4650U with a low (< 0.01%) error rate.
 * Can be **remotely exploited** by code hosted on web pages, for example interpreted languages like **JavaScript**, which run locally using a **web browser**.
 The scripted malware would then have access to all the memory mapped to the address space of the running browser.